regunakyle/my-discord-bot/README.md

 ## Features

-1. Notify you when there are free game giveaways
-2. A music player to play Youtube videos in any voice channel
+1. A music player to play Youtube videos in any voice channel
-3. A bunch of other commands I created for my needs...
+2. A bunch of other commands I created for my needs...

 ## TODO List

 - [ ] Bot commands:
   - [ ] General.chat
   - [ ] Music.play: Add Spotify support
+  - [ ] General.pixiv: Rewrite (refer to Phixiv implementation)
 - [ ] Docker support iGPU for FFMPEG
 - [ ] Allow bot owner to run every command